MarQuisKnox/colorbox/README.md

 ## About Colorbox:
 A customizable lightbox plugin for jQuery.
 See the [project page](http://jacklmoore.com/colorbox/) for documentation and a demonstration, and the [FAQ](http://jacklmoore.com/colorbox/faq/) for solutions and examples to common issues.
 Released under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

+## About this fork &mdash; @MarQuisKnox
+This fork implements dynamicic grouping

 ## Changelog:

 ### Version 1.5.14 - 2014/9/9